spencll/eyEHR/README.md

 \i ehr.sql

-Backend: Use fake_patients to generate a 50 patient seed

 ## Features

 Dynamic listener on encounter form inputs.
 Every change is logged into the server rather than have to wait for page change for submission like in real life EHR I'm using.
-See all unsigned encoutners at once.
+See all unsigned encounters at once.

+## Schemas

+Users
+Patients
+Appointments
+Encounters

 ## Guidelines